Festina lente: History

 man; yet, by much practice on himself, he subdued that to such a degree, that he would never run suddenly into any conclusion concerning any matter of importance.
-Festina Lente was his beloved motto, which he ordered to be engraved on the head of his staff, and was often heard to say that be had observed many witty men run into great errors, because they did not give themselves time to think...
+Festina Lente was his beloved motto, which he ordered to be engraved on the head of his staff, and was often heard to say that he had observed many witty men run into great errors, because they did not give themselves time to think...